ReactiveX/RxCpp/README.md

 #Documentation

-RxCpp uses Doxygen to generate project documentation.
-Having Doxygen+Graphviz installed, CMake creates a special build task named ```doc```.
-It creates actual documentation and puts it to ```projects/doxygen/html/``` folder.
+RxCpp uses Doxygen to generate project [documentation](http://reactive-extensions.github.io/RxCpp).

+When Doxygen+Graphviz is installed, CMake creates a special build task named ```doc```.
+It creates actual documentation and puts it to ```projects/doxygen/html/``` folder, which can be published to the `gh-pages` branch.

 #Contributing Code